 The Damaging Effects of Coaches Quiet Quitting

 No, this article is for the coaches who have been quiet quitting long before it was a thing.
 You know who you are.
 You coach because you didn’t know what else to do, not because it was your calling.
 You have quietly been taking our money, shuffling in and out of practices with no practice plan and no thought about how to help the kids on your team learn, improve, or, can you even imagine…inspire them to be better athletes and humans.
 Instead, you took this job because you thought it would be easy and maybe even fun at one point.
 But us sports parents have made it hard, downright unbearable in some cases.
 And the kids, well, even they annoy you now.
 But you don’t quit.
 You don’t walk away and find something else to do.
 You continue to earn your paycheck while doing as little as possible.
-You affect no change.
+Or even worse, if you are a volatile type, causing direct damage.
+You affect no positive change.
 You don’t touch lives, and you don’t call kids up.
 Instead, you yell, get angry and frustrated, and rob kids of all the good things they are supposed to gain from sports.

 Quiet quitting in the workplace is a hot topic right now.
 It’s described as the trend where employees put in a minimal amount of effort just to get through the workday.
 Many think it’s part of a deeper issue that people aren’t feeling connected to their work and no longer feel the need to go above and beyond.
 So that’s all good if you have an office day job, where your lackluster performance might be costing the company bottom line a tad bit, or your clients aren’t happy, or maybe you’re not churning out reports as quickly as your office mate.
 But coaches who quiet quit, are doing much more damage, sometimes irreversible damage.
 And the real kicker?
 The company can fire you.
 We can’t.
 The customer can complain, and the client can ask you to be removed from their project.
 But as youth sports parents, there’s little we can do.
 Once in a while, a brave soul will complain, but most of us feel trapped because we are worried about how it will affect our son or daughter if we make a complaint.
 Will the screamer coach target them more often, or will the passive-aggressive coach limit their minutes on the court?
 Most of us don’t want to take that risk.